 The land split in two when the armies of good and evil met.
 Practically in the middle, it broke apart in a loud outcry.
 Even the sky fell in two; night separated from day forever.
 At least that is what it says in the writings of the heavenly library of Lustria.
 A completely different story is told in Tenebrem.
 There it tells of an act of despair and hope when the burning troops with their blazing spears invaded and slaughtered the population.
 The earth took pity on the poor people and cut the world in two with a bolt of lightning.

 Both versions sound similarly absurd to me.
 Once a single country, Lustria and Tenebrem have been separated since ancient times by a wide and deep ditch that once ran across the country.
 The north lies in eternal darkness.
 The night and the moon keep you company all the time.
 In the southern part the day extends over the whole empire.
 Perpetual sun burns down mercilessly.
-The people in these countries are also suitably drawn.
-Everyone can make his origin clear at first sight.
+The people in these countries are also suitably looking.
+Everyone can make their origin clear at first sight.
 Some wear the shine of the sun in their pupils, others the color of the shadows.
 It is said that the blood of the gods flows in their veins.
 Miracles happen again and again and are widely praised and glorified, as a sign of the only truth inherent in everything.

 Two priestesses each rule their country in absolute monarchy.
 Both as different as day and night.
 Hehe.